Skip to main content

 The central premise of “The Soul’s Code” revolves around the idea that our lives are shaped by an inherent character or calling.
 Hillman argues that this innate potential guides our choices and experiences throughout life.
 Key concepts include:

-- The acorn theory: Each person has a unique, predetermined essence or calling
+1. The Acorn Theory: Each person has a unique, predetermined essence or calling

 These concepts aim to empower readers to recognize and embrace their authentic selves, leading to a more fulfilling and purposeful life.